 The total number of honor points divided by the total number of credit hours of the courses is the student's G.P.A.
 An average of B, or 3.0, is required to remain in good standing.
-Grades of D or E cannot satisfy any degree requirement of Rackham Graduate School.
 Students whose G.P.A. falls below a B in a given term, are placed on probation the following term or denied permission to register.
 Students whose G.P.A. falls below a B for two successive terms may, with permission of their program chairperson, be granted a final term during which the G.P.A. must be brought up to a B. Students whose G.P.A. falls below a B for three successive terms are required to withdraw from the University.
-For further information, see Rackham's Graduate School Academic Policies at www.rackham.umich.edu/current-students/policies/academic-policies.
+For further information, see the Rackham Graduate School Academic Policies